slint-ui/slint/docs/langref/src/concepts/layouting.md

 }
 ```

-The example below, on the other hand, specifies that the rectangles shell be aligned
+The example below, on the other hand, specifies that the rectangles shall be aligned
 to the start of the layout (the visual left).
 That results in no stretching but instead
 the rectangles retain their specified minimum width: